You can either teach lessons online or build an online business.

 The day I realized this simple truth, my attitude towards my work began to change.
 Then I read Tara Gentile’s post about her own mindset shift, and it made so much sense.

 Today’s post is for all of us who at some point in this journey have found themselves confused and lost.
-You take courses, watch youtube videos, listen to the “gurus,” but you’re lost in the world of online teaching and wonder if you’re doing it all wrong.
+We take courses, watch youtube videos, listen to the “gurus,” but we’re lost in the world of online teaching and wonder if we’re doing it all wrong.

 We blog, podcast, webcast, vlog, instapost, do facebook live, but at the end of the day realize that all we’ve done is created an online busyness, not business.

 We spend hours trying to get the stupid plugin to work, the image to fit on the screen, the paypal button to display the coupon code, the photoshop to cooperate, but when the night sets in we second-guess ourselves and wonder, how are all these pieces going to work together?

 In the world of online teaching two mutually exclusive terms are often confused.
 People look at teaching lessons online as something really similar to building an online business.
 What is the difference anyway?

 The one factor that begs more attention is the mindset shift.
 Let’s dig in!